Courtney Kaia

 Amanda Calvin

-A graduate of Wagner College, Amanda holds a degree in arts administration with a journalism minor.
-She served as the president of Completely Student Productions (CSP), a student-run theatre company on campus, where she produced a variety of shows including LIZZIE: The Musical, The Wolves, The Laramie Project, Spring Awakening and various original works.
-She is a recipient of the Kendris Award in Expository and Journalistic Writing and Outstanding Service in Communication awards for her work as the editor of the Wagnerian, Wagner’s student newspaper.
+Amanda holds a degree in arts administration from Wagner College, where she minored in journalism.
+She is a recipient of the Kendris Award in Expository and Journalistic Writing and Outstanding Service in Communication awards for her work as the editor of The Wagnerian.

 James Rodgers